- What’s the problem with public opinion and mass media?

 - Reasoning an intervention to foreign countries internal affairs under the guise of national interests.

-Because of such dire sequences of fact manipulation and fake news, it is essential to keep the public aware of what is going on and cry foul against any stretching of the truth.
+The fact manipulation and fake news often occur.
+But to keep the public aware of what is going on is vital.

 How would you do that, if the public is so deeply entrenched in fact-manipulated propaganda?
 You show two sides of the coin and let the public compare them.